-After removing the barriers, smart appliances will most probably not turn automatically into a fast-selling item.
-Information and transparency are seen as key factors by many experts (Deloitte, 201319; Lamprecht, 201320; Picot et al., 200821).
-For consumers, smart appliances and related features are completely new; they are lacking knowledge and experience and should be informed adequately.
-According to a survey by Forsa (201022) with about 1000 participants in Germany, the vast majority (more than 80%) of consumers do not feel well informed or not informed at all about technical possibilities in a smart home.
+After removing the barriers, energy smart appliances will most probably not turn automatically into a fast-selling item.
+Information and transparency are seen as key factors by many experts (Deloitte, 2013; Lamprecht, 2013; Picot et al., 2008).
+For consumers, energy smart appliances and related features are completely new; they are lacking knowledge and experience and should be informed adequately.
+According to a survey by Forsa (2010) with about 1000 participants in Germany, the vast majority (more than 80%) of consumers do not feel well informed or not informed at all about technical possibilities in a smart home.

-Consumers are also not aware of all the benefits and possibilities smart appliances may provide.
+Consumers are also not aware of all the benefits and possibilities energy smart appliances may provide.
 These are not restricted to demand side flexibility, but also include other potential applications.
 Comfort and security applications, emergency systems, e-health as well as multimedia and entertainment applications may be named as some examples.
 The aforementioned applications, in parts, are less complex and have already reached a certain market maturity.
-As a consequence, these applications are often seen as entry-level applications, which have the potential to open up significant market potential, whereas energy related applications like demand side flexibility may follow in a second step (Strese et al., 201023).
-Also additional features like monitoring features or "all power off"-switches, remote control functions via smart phone or tablet as well as remote diagnostics and maintenance for mechanics may arouse consumer's interest in smart appliances and drive towards a mass market adoption.